entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 82. Position of postmarginal plate relative to paranuchal plate: anterolateral of paranuchal plate (0); posterolateral of paranuchal plate (1)
 > Luo *et al*.
 (2025), Character 82.
-> - Some antiarchs like *Bothriolepis* and *Dianolepis* have the postmarginal plate anterolateral of paranuchal plate; others like *Microbrachius* have the postmarginal plate posterolateral of paranuchal plate (see Moloshnikov, 2011; Fig. 7).
+> - Some antiarchs like *Bothriolepis* and *Dianolepis* have the postmarginal plate anterolateral of paranuchal plate; others like *Microbrachius* have the postmarginal plate posterolateral of paranuchal plate (see Moloshnikov, 2011; fig. 7).

-> - Refer to the explanation of Character 81.
+> - Xian: Refer to the explanation of Character 81.

 > - The coding of *Zhujielepis* is ?.
 > - The coding of *Yangfanyu* is 0.